-The Individual Education Plan (IEP)
+Parent Guide to the Individual Education Plan (IEP)

-The I.E.P is written a written plan which describes your child's strengths and needs It outlines the special education program and/or services that your child requires, over and above what generally happens in your child's classroom The program may include accommodations, modifications, or alternative programming.
+The I.E.P is written a written plan which describes your child's strengths and needs.
+It outlines the special education program and/or services that your child requires, over and above what generally happens in your child's classroom.
+The program may include accommodations, modifications, or alternative programming.
 It lists what strategies will be used to address your child's academic needs.

-5 Phases of the IEP process
+Five Phases of the IEP Process

-- 1. Gathering information

-- 2. Setting the direction

-- 3. Developing the IEP

-- 4. Carrying out the planned Activities

-- 5. Reviewing and updating the I.E.P
+Gathering information Setting the direction Developing the IEP Carrying out the planned activities Reviewing and updating the I.E.P

-Components of

-an IEP Include:
+Components of an IEP include:

-- student's strengths and needs - medical health information - assessment data - student's current level of achievement in each program area - goals and specific expectations for the student - program modifications (changes to the grade- - level expectations in the Ontario Curriculum) - alternative expectations - special education services provided for the student - assessment strategies for reviewing the student's achievements and progress - IEP updates showing dates, results, recommendations - a Transition Plan for all exceptional students - self-advocacy skills
+- Student's strengths and needs - Medical health information - Assessment data - Student's current level of achievement in each program area - Goals and specific expectations for the student - Program modifications (changes to the grade - Level expectations in the Ontario Curriculum)

+- Alternative expectations - Special education services provided for the student - Assessment strategies for reviewing the student's achievements and progress - IEP updates showing dates, results, recommendations - A Transition Plan for all exceptional students - A self-advocacy skills